zstorok/xbmc-soundcloud-plugin/README.md

 The XBMC SoundCloud Plugin integrates music from [SoundCloud] [2] right into your XBMC media center.

 In the current version it supports browsing public tracks, users and groups.
-It also supports basic login (no facebook authentication) for vieuwing your favorites ...
+It also supports basic login (no facebook authentication) for viewing your favorites ...

 Third-party Libraries
 ---------------------